tkloczko/prolusion/README.md

 From Latin prolusio(n- ), from prolus- ‘practised beforehand’, from the verb proludere, from pro ‘before’ + ludere ‘to play’.

-## Beforehand

-You may want to install the Inconsolata font that is shipped with prolusion (see `prolusion-fonts`) folder.

-I also advise you to change the behaviour of the useless CapsLock key to perform as the control key, or use a Happy Hacker Keyboard.

 ## Prerequisites

     $ brew install gpg